 Wireless Internet is available all over the USF St. Petersburg campus.
 Students must register their mobile devices (laptops, tablets, mobile phones, etc.) in order to connect to the Internet.

 RESIDENTS: CONNECT TO THE RESIDENTIAL NETWORK

-Students living on campus in the residence halls will have access to the wired USF Residential Network in their rooms.
+Students living on campus in the residence halls will have access to the wireless USF Residential Network in their rooms.
 The registration process is the same as it is on the wireless networks.
 All devices (laptops, desktops, gaming consoles, etc.) must first be registered before they can access the Internet.

-CHECKOUT A COMPUTER LAB
+VISIT A COMPUTER LAB

 Open-use computer labs provide students access to computers with university licensed software and the ability to print.
 Your USF NetID may be required to log into the lab computers.
 Computer labs are intended only for currently enrolled students.
 Open-use computer labs.

 Student printing stations are located in the open-use computer labs.
 In order to print, students must have their Student ID Card.

 Free printing is available in select locations.
 Students are given an allocation of $2.50 per day in free printing.
 After that allocation has been used, students can continue to print by adding money to their Bull Buck$ account which is linked to their Student ID Card.

 ACCESS APPLICATIONS AND STORAGE IN THE CLOUD